“One’s destination is never a place, but rather a new way of looking at things.”

 - Henry Miller, Big Sur and the Oranges of Hieronymus Bosch, 1957

 As a foreigner, you will usually be cut some slack in regards to your attire.
 Nonetheless, dressing in a culturally appropriate manner will go some way in helping you to gain the acceptance of your hosts.
 Remember first impressions matter.
 By not drawing attention to yourself you are making a conscious effort to adapt.
 Your efforts will be appreciated.

 Never take someone’s photo without first asking permission.
 Ask yourself how you would feel if complete strangers, who neither spoke your language nor seemed to have anything but a fleeting interest in your culture, came up to you at regular intervals and started snapping away before promptly marching off to find their next subject.
 The novelty would wear off pretty quickly, no?
 Would you feel as if the person taking the photos had any interest in your friendship?
-Click here for some interesting tips on photography in developing countries.

 When visiting Third World countries, many foreigners give out sweets, money and other gifts without a second thought to the long-term repercussions of their actions.
 Their mindset is: “I am only here for a short time, what harm can it do?”
 Such an attitude is short sighted.
 It doesn’t take long for begging to become endemic.
 If rural children know that they can make easy money simply by smiling and holding their hands out to foreign hikers, what’s to stop them from making it a full time career?
 In the case of sweets, many rural kids don’t have regular dental hygiene habits.
 In regards to other gifts, such as pens, often children are more likely to sell them than use them at school.